 Stephen King has been known to work in longhand often and wrote his novel Dreamcatcher completely in longhand while he was recuperating after a 1999 car accident.
 In an interview with Bryant Gumbel, King explained writing in longhand brought the “act of writing back to its very basic level.”

-So this year add a new twist to the event and heed the advice from the masters.
+So let's heed the advice from the masters.
 Break out some paper and write yourself a novel.
 What have you got to lose?
 Certainly not creativity and productivity.